2020 NBA Playoff Jerseys

 (Kemba Walker)

-An all time classic left mostly untouched by Nike other than increased letter and number size at front of the jersey.
+An all time classic left mostly untouched by Nike other than increased letter and number size.

 _______